jfinnerman/mat301hw1/PS1.md

 1. What does SQL stand for?
 How is it pronounced?

   SQL stands for Structures Query Language and is pronounced sequel

 2. Are SQL commands case-sensitive?
 How can you determine?

   No, the commands are not case sensitive.

 3. What does DQL stand for?

   Data Query Language

 4. True or False:  Is it necessary to use the `FROM` clause with the select statement?

   True

 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?

+  False.
+You would use the clause with any query in order to group your data better for clearer and more helpful results.

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?

+  The 'ORDER BY' clause is used to sort the records in the set of results for a 'SELECT' statement and its default value is in ascending order.

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?